 Market Release 1A

-The market enhancements described in the following paragraphs are planned for Market Release 1A Implementation which will occur within 1 year of MRTU start up.
+The market enhancements described in the following paragraphs are planned for Market Release 1A Implementation that will occur within 1 year of MRTU start up.
 The CAISO is currently engaged in stakeholder processes on Release 1A market enhancements.

 Convergence Bidding